MohamedMadhoun/Prediction-of-Product-Sales/README.md

 ![Correlation Heatmap](heatmap_plot.png.png)

+### 5. Scatter Plot of Item MRP vs Outlet Sales
+This scatter plot visualizes the relationship between Item_MRP and Item_Outlet_Sales.
+The triangular shape shows that as item prices increase, there's a tendency for higher sales values.
+This supports the positive correlation seen in the heatmap.

 ## Conclusion

 This project focuses on uncovering insights about factors that affect sales in retail outlets.
 The next step will involve building a predictive model using the insights drawn from this exploratory data analysis.